Business Stationery Design

-Quality and feel of the paper, overall design and details mentioned on stationery can help businesses evolve by winning customers and associates.
-Business stationery has been in use for over a century and evolved over decades with advances in printing technology.
+The quality and feel of the paper, overall design and details mentioned on stationery can help businesses evolve by winning customers and associates.
+Business stationery has been in use for over a century and has evolved over decades with advances in printing technology.

-Companies found it worthwhile to have their name, address and other details printed on writing sheets, envelopes, receipt, invoice and quotation books as well as business cards.
+Companies found it worthwhile to have their name, address, and other details printed on writing sheets, envelopes, receipts, invoice and quotation books, and business cards.
 A single glance is sufficient to indicate the sender of the letter, bill or receipt.

 In modern times though, business stationery has assumed further significance.
-It plays multiple roles by augmenting marketing efforts, helping staff to network and creating brand awareness, among others.
+It plays multiple roles by augmenting marketing efforts, helping staff network, and creating brand awareness.

-Personalised business stationery printed on superior quality material indeed speaks very well for a company.
+Personalised business stationery printed on superior quality material speaks very well for a company.
 It subtly promotes your business to the right audience.
 However, to be highly useful as marketing, networking or brand-building tools, you need to include five essential elements in your business stationery designs.
-New businesses, small ventures and start-up companies also require unique stationery.

 Therefore, they require business stationery that gives their business plan a professional look and speaks well about the venture.
-Other than the name, address, contact details and website of the business, a few other elements can be included on stationery to serve as effective marketing, promotion, customer service and networking tools.
+Other than the name, you can include the address, contact details and website of the business, a few other elements on stationery to serve as effective marketing, promotion, customer service and networking tools.

 1 – Corporate logo design

-All business stationery packages, without exception, should bear the logo design of the business.
+All business stationery packages, without exception, should bear the business's logo design.
 Company logos serve as brand builders.

-People tend to remember logos better than words and quickly associate the image with the brand identity of the business.
-However, to be effective, the logo should reflect the nature of the company.
+People tend to remember logos better than words and quickly associate the image with the business's brand identity.
+However, to be effective, the logo should reflect the company's nature.
 For example, a foods related company cannot have aircraft and skies as its logo unless it specifically caters to the aviation industry.
 Neither can an airline feature a bottle as its logo.

 The shape and colours of a business logo also play a significant role in grabbing attention.
 Corporate giants such as the Virgin Group and Vodafone use red and its hues since this colour is known as an attention catcher.